 The best time to visit is from September to March.

 Billed as Rajasthan’s only hill station, Mount Abu is home to a wildlife sanctuary as well as multiple Jain temples.
 Also, some of the offbeat places to visit in Abu are Gomukh (The origin of a river), Honeymoon point, Trevor Tank, and Guru Shikhar.

 The distance from Mumbai is 786 km.
 Abu is a year-round travel destination.

-Udaipur is popularly known as ‘City of Lakes’.
-Apart from visiting the very famous Lake Palace there are a few less famous places of great beauty in Udaipur some of which are, Udaipur Solar Observatory, Ropeway to Karni mata temple.
+Udaipur is popularly known as the ‘City of Lakes’.
+Apart from visiting the very famous Lake Palace, there are a few less famous places of great beauty in Udaipur some of which are, Udaipur Solar Observatory, Ropeway to Karni Mata temple.

 The distance of Udaipur from Mumbai is 761 km and the best time to visit is October-May.

 Nathdwara is a town located in the Aravalli hills, on the bank of the Banas river, 806 km from Mumbai.
 This town is famous for its temple of Krishna which houses the idol of 7-year-old infant incarnation of Krishna.
 It is also popularly known as ‘Shrinathji’